vietanhdev/S-Editor/README.md

 It often takes some minutes to be completed.
 Please be partient!

 # Step 3: Restart Emacs and enjoy!

+You can edit some initial settings in `~/.emacs.d/init-settings.el`.

 If you have a question or need a hand in setting up this configuration, feel free to contact me: